-Hyper-Threading-This setting enables or disables Intel Hyper-Threading technology.
+- Hyper-Threading-This setting enables or disables Intel Hyper-Threading technology.
 The default value is Enabled.
 Enabling Hyper-Threading increases performance for some applications by adding virtual CPU cores.
-Hyper-Threading can increase application jitter, so care should be taken when enabling this setting on a Real Time system.
-When the BIOS is configured to boot LabVIEW Real-Time, Hyper-Threading will be automatically disabled.
+Hyper-Threading can increase application jitter, so be careful when enabling this setting on a Real Time system.
+When the BIOS is configured to boot LabVIEW Real-Time, Hyper-Threading is disabled automatically.
+To manually enable Hyper-Threading performance when in LabVIEW Real-Time mode, refer to the LabVIEW RT Configuration Overrides Submenu. - Enabled CPU Cores-This setting selects the number of active CPU cores for the processor.
+Valid values are 1 and All.
+The default value is All. - Turbo Boost-This setting enables or disables Intel Turbo Boost technology.
+The default value is Enabled.
+Enabling Turbo Boost allows CPU cores to run at higher than their base frequency for short durations, while other cores are idle.
+Enabling Turbo Boost can also increase application jitter, so be careful when enabling this setting on a Real Time system.